MarkBennett/intro-to-ruby-gis/part-3-gis-and-rails/talk.md

 See the `activerecord-postgis-adapter` for more examples.

 ### 8. Gotchas

 * Querying with invalid EWKT will set geometries to `nil`, not raise an exception.
 * Setting a factory for your columns can save you a lot of time later on
+* These queries will be slow and use lots of memory, leave time to optimize

 ## Resources